qorg11/kill9/harmful/software/signal.md

 contact?
 Yup, they're stored in Moxie's servers!

 Signal should be federated.
-Basically a federation are like email, Lain can send an email from lainswebsite to qorg, whose email is at vxempire.xyz, and nothing says you cannot do that.
+Basically a federation are like email, Lain can send an email from lainswebsite.net to qorg, whose email is at vxempire.xyz, and nothing says you cannot do that.

 I should be able to setup my own Signal server, in my own hardware.
 So I'm in control of the logs and data.
 I can also let my friends to use